yousufmohammad26/DocumentMetadataUploader/README.md

 ## Deployment

-See [DEPLOYMENT.md](DEPLOYMENT.md) for AWS Amplify deployment instructions.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions for AWS Elastic Beanstalk, AWS App Runner, and Docker.

 ## Architecture